-In August 1996, at age 13, Yuliya S. Shirokova immigrated from Kyiv, Ukraine to Tacoma, Washington.
-She has served as a combat medic in the Washington State Army National Guard and has a bachelor’s degree in political science and a master’s in health administration.
-She is a Health Services Manager at the University of Washington in Seattle.
+Yuliya Shirokova immigrated from Kyiv, Ukraine to Tacoma, Washington in August 1996, at age 13.
+She served as a combat medic in the Washington State Army National Guard and has a bachelor’s degree in political science and a master’s in health administration.
+She is a Medical Operations Director at the Community Health Center of Snohomish County, Washington.

-Since Yuliya could not walk until she was three years old, most of her time was spent with adults instead of with her peers.
+Because Yuliya could not walk until she was three years old, most of her time was spent with adults instead of with her peers.
 This early exposure to conversations about politics, history, and the aspirations of her fellow Ukrainians sparked her lifelong interest in these subjects.
-Drawing on her own memories and interviews with family members and friends, Yuliya’s book will take us through the turbulent times of the USSR’s perestroika, the breakup of the USSR, Ukraine’s first Independence Day, 9/11, and other events through the eyes of the author as she was growing up and becoming an adult.
+Drawing on her own memories and interviews with family members and friends, Yuliya’s book Light in the Fields (in progress, to be published by Blue Ear Books) takes us through the turbulent times of perestroika, the breakup of the USSR, Ukraine’s first Independence Day, 9/11, and other events through her eyes.

-Although Yuliya has been in the United States for more than 25 years, she has come to understand the impossibility of escaping the political turbulence she left in the Kyiv of 1996.
+Over the more than 25 years she has lived in the United States, Yuliya has come to understand the impossibility of escaping the political turbulence she thought she had left behind in Kyiv in 1996.
 The 9/11 terrorist attack, the reporting of the tragedy, and the public rhetoric around it felt very similar to what she had heard growing up around the USSR and its war in Afghanistan.
-The annexation of Crimea and the world’s inaction mirrored the indifference the world had to Hitler’s two-day takeover of Czechoslovakia leading up to World War II.
+The world’s inaction following Russia’s annexation of Crimea in 2014 mirrored the indifference the world showed toward Hitler’s takeover of Czechoslovakia leading up to World War II.
 The January 6, 2021 attack on the U.S. Capitol brought back a visceral memory of the 1993 October Coup in Moscow.

 We invite you to support both Yuliya’s book and humanitarian relief in Ukraine by pre-purchasing a signed copy.
 Use the drop-down menu to choose your preferred level of support.